dmulyalin/ttp/docs/source/Groups/Functions.rst

 ------------------------------------------------------------------------------
 ``macro="name1, name2, ... , nameN"``

-* nameN - comma separated string of macro tag names that should be used to run group results through.
-The sequence of macroses provided *preserved* and macroses executed in specified order, in other words macro named name2 will run after macro name1.
+* nameN - comma separated string of macro functions names that should be used to run group results through.
+The sequence is *preserved* and macros executed in specified order, in other words macro named name2 will run after macro name1.

-Macro brings Python language capabilities to match results processing and validation during ttp module execution, as it allows to run custom python functions against match results.
-Macro functions referenced by their name in match variable definitions.
+Macro brings Python language capabilities to group results processing and validation during TTP module execution, as it allows to run custom python functions.
+Macro functions referenced by their name in group tag definitions.

-Macro function must accept only one attribute to hold group results, for groups data supplied to macro function is a dictionary of data matched by this group.
+Macro function must accept only one attribute to hold group match results.

-Depending on data returned by macro function, ttp will behave differently according to these rules:
+Depending on data returned by macro function, TTP will behave differently according to these rules:

 * If macro returns True or False - original data unchanged, macro handled as condition functions, invalidating result on False and keeps processing result on True
 * If macro returns None - data processing continues, no additional logic associated